 This can be seen by substituting $\Omega = s_{l}^{\otimes n}\otimes v_0$ in \eqref{eqn: volD} and using \eqref{eqn: Petersson L tube}, where $v_0$ is a nonzero vector of $\det$.
 The section $s_{l}^{\otimes n}\otimes v_0$ of ${\LL}^{\otimes n}\otimes \det$ corresponds to a flat canonical form on ${\DI} \subset {\UIC}$ by its ${\UIC}$-invariance.

-\subsection{Asymptotic estimates on the tube domain}
+\section{Asymptotic estimates on the tube domain}

-In this subsection, we prepare some estimates of the Petersson metrics on ${\Elk}$ over the tube domain ${\DI}$.
-This will be a main ingredient of the proof of Theorem \ref{thm: L2}.
+In this section we prepare some estimates of the Petersson metrics on ${\Elk}$ over the tube domain ${\DI}$.
+This will be a main ingredient in the proof of Theorem \ref{thm: L2}.
 We keep the setting of \S \ref{ssec: Pete tube domain}.

 We choose an ${\R}$-basis $\{ v_{i} \}_{i}$ of the real part $(V(I)_{{\R}})_{\lambda}$ of ${\VIl}$.
 Then $\{ v_{i} \}_{i}$ is also a ${\C}$-basis of ${\VIl}$.
 Let $s_{i}'$ be the section of ${\El}$ corresponding to $v_{i}$ via the $I$-trivialization ${\El}\simeq {\VIl}\otimes {\OD}$ and let $s_{i}=s_{i}'\otimes s_{l}^{\otimes k}$.
 Then $\{ s_{i} \}_{i}$ is a frame of ${\Elk}$ corresponding to a basis of ${\VIlk}$ by the $I$-trivialization.
 Accordingly, we express a section $f$ of ${\Elk}$ over ${\D}\simeq {\DI}$ as $f=\sum_{i}f_{i}s_{i}$ with $f_{i}$ a scalar-valued holomorphic function on ${\DI}$.